 Recommended Recipe

-This recipe is designed for one large cup (about 11 ounces).
+This recipe is designed for one large cup of about 11 ounces.
 Adjust the ratio to your preference once you have brewed it a few times.

 Place the paper filter into the V60 and set it on top of your cup or carafe.
 Rinse the paper filter with hot water before brewing.
-This may help remove any traces of paper taste and will also preheat your brewer and your cup.
-It also helps the filter stay in place during brewing.
+This removes any traces of paper taste, preheats your brewer and cup, and helps the filter stay in place.
 Discard the rinse water before adding your ground coffee.

 Weigh 20 grams of coffee and grind it to a medium texture, about the size of coarse sand.
-The V60 is sensitive to grind size, so a consistent burr grinder is essential for best results.
+The V60 is sensitive to grind size, so a consistent burr grinder is essential.
+For more detail on grind size across brew methods, see our Coffee Grinding Guide.

 After the bloom, begin adding the rest of your water gradually, keeping the coffee bed evenly saturated from start to finish.
 You can pour in small, gentle circles, in straight lines, or in short pulses, whichever helps you maintain control and uniform coverage.